- 1 Australian Superannuation: Private Social Security or Pension?

 Australian Superannuation: Private Social Security or Pension?

 When it comes to Australian Superannuations and U.S. tax, there is no concrete answer as to how the IRS will address the issue (as of the writing of this article).
+This analysis compares the two approaches.
+We have also summarized our position on taking a treaty position that Super qualifies as social security and exempt from U.S. tax.

 1. What is an Australian Superannuation Fund?